jean-zay-users/jean-zay-doc/access-procedure.md

 After everything is submitted, you should receive an e-mail saying it will take between 1 and 2 months (In practice it took 2.5 months).
-Do not hesitate to send them an email if you don't here from them maybe after 1 month the first time, and then every two weeks until you manage to get through the security background checks (fix this part if you have better recommendations).
+Do not hesitate to send them an email if you don't hear from them maybe after 1 month the first time, and then every two weeks until you manage to get through the security background checks (fix this part if you have better recommendations).